reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 The **Footprint** or **Package** column helps the assembler identify the best machine but is not considered essential as the information should be in the BOM.

 The **Location** columns describe the components offset from the board origin.
 The board origin is the bottom left, as seen from the top side of the board.
 The units are given in inches.
 Usually, the center of the component is the reference for the placement, but for some parts like connectors or other off-centered elements, the reference is at a different location.
 Besides, some assemblers prefer the location of pin 1 as a reference.
-Some tools like OrCAD will ask you which location you want to write to your centroid file.
+Some tools like Cadence will ask you which location you want to write to your centroid file.
 If in question, choose to provide the file with mid reference.
 There are instances where all three types are provided in the same file, then using **Mid X/Y**, **Ref X/Y**, and **Pad X/Y** as columns names.
 For some of the Modular LED Display fabrication files, we have provided all three types of pick'n'place files.
+Cadence calls these files `body center.txt`, `origin.txt`, and `Pin1.txt`.

 The **Rotation** is a value in degree clockwise for parts on the bottom and counter-clockwise for parts on top.

 The **Layer** specifies where the component is placed.
 Consequently, it also defines how the location and rotation are interpreted.
 An LED on the top with a rotation of 90 should have the cathode pointing down; the same LED with a rotation of 90 on the bottom side will have the cathode point upwards.